snfazal/hwsapp/README.md

 Styling Images with Bulma:

 Our final challenge came about just before it was time to present our application.
 We had trouble manipulating Bulma to make the image_urls align with the responsive design we so desired.

-Our fix to this issue can
+Our fix to this issue came from the Bulma documentation.
+We realized that Bulma favored images that were squarea as opposed to the elongated bottle images that were longer than they were wide.
+We were able to manipulate our images to be pixally more equal in width and height.
+After, nested them within a tile class on bulma to get them to become more responsive.

 ## Final Thoughts
 Furthermore, we're quite pleased with the product we were able to produce in just 5 days time.
 As a team we collaborated on both the front and back-end of the project.
 Initially, we chose to pair program the